Ocracoke Island Fishing

 - Irvin Garrish Highway, Community Square Docks

 The Miss Kathleen is a modern vessel with the appeal of a traditional work boat.
 Native islander Captain Ronnie O’Neal has spent much of his life in the waters around Ocracoke.
-Those baiting their first-ever hook and seasoned sports fishermen will all benefit from Capt.
+Those baiting their first hook ever and seasoned sports fishermen will all benefit from Capt.
 O’Neal’s 35+ years of experience.
-The Miss Kathleen can be chartered for half- or full-day trips, inshore or off, and provided are all tackle and bait, freezer service and fish cleaning.
+The Miss Kathleen can be chartered for half- or full-day trips, inshore or off, and all tackle, bait and fish cleaning are provided.

 - Irvin Garrish Highway, Community Square Docks